protonet/deploy/README.md

 This will show what will happen when the deploy method is executed in the RailsDataMapper class, but will not actually do anything

     dep -r production -r rails_data_mapper -m deploy -d

+Extending a Recipe

+Because you might want to use an existing recipe but just add some functality to it, here is an short example how to do it.

+In your app create the directories

+    deploy/recipes

+Within here create a file called for example

+    my_deploy.rb

+within the file you will need to require deploy and the recipe you want to extend.
+Then you will need to create, or override the method you want and add the method to the list of actions to be executed

+    require 'deploy'
+    require 'deploy/recipes/rails_data_mapper'

+    class MyDeploy < ::Deploy::Recipes::RailsDataMapper

+      def do_my_tasks
+        self.class.actions = [:my_task_one, :my_task_two]
+        self.class.run_actions(self)
+      end

+      desc "my_task_one", "explation of what my task does" def my_task_one
+        # code...
+      end

+      desc "my_task_two", "explation of what my task does" def my_task_two
+        # code...
+      end

+    end

+Then you should just be about to call dep as normal passing in my_deploy as the recipe (-r) and do_my_tasks as the method (-m)
+You could also just call the tasks themselves (-m my_task_one).
+But the do_my_tasks method shows how you can execute a batch of methods in one go.